Sub0720/HotPlay/README.md

 ## 📦 Installation (Dev)
 1. Clone the repo.
 2. Load `chrome://extensions` → "Load unpacked" → choose the extension folder.
-3. Test on YouTube or any website with <video>.
+3. Test on YouTube or any website which has video play (it perfectly works on every website).